cjolson1/Khan-Academy-Infections/README.md

 ## **Introduction**

+This Infections Project is written in and for Python 2.7.

 This project allows users to experiment with infections; when rolling out big new features, we like to enable them slowly, starting with just the KA team, then a handful of users, then some more users, and so on, until we’ve ramped up to 100%.
 This insulates the majority of users from bad bugs that crop up early in the life of a feature.